MedX-Media/.github/profile/README.md

 ---

-## 👥 Meet the Founders
+## 👥 Meet the Founding Contributors

-MedX was initiated by a group of passionate individuals who saw the potential for a stronger connection between medicine and technology:
+MedX was initiated by a group of passionate med people who saw the potential for a stronger connection between healthcare and technology:

 - [**Sina**](https://github.com/sinusealpha)
 - [**Aref**](https://github.com/aref-asadi)